 Scholars Have Been Criticizing Contributory Negligence for Years

 The Coleman v.
-Soccer Association of Columbia case has been criticized by scholars in the past, namely in 2014 in the 2.
+Soccer Association of Columbia case has been criticized by scholars in the past, namely in 2014.
 In their essay, “Apportioning Liability in Maryland Tort Cases: Time to End Contributory Negligence and Joint and Several Liability,” scholars Christopher J. Robinette and Donald G. Gifford argue that the contributory doctrine remains too lenient on defendants and does not hold them accountable for their negligence against plaintiffs.

 While some scholars argue that Maryland should convert to a comparative negligence state, the fact is that contributory negligence remains in law today.

 Contributory negligence can be an intimidating obstacle to overcome in personal injury cases in Maryland.
 Hiring a lawyer who is familiar with this legal doctrine and has experience fighting against it may help you get the compensation you need to recover from your damages.
-The Law Offices of Adam M. Smallow works hard to prepare our clients’ cases for defense arguments regarding contributory negligence, and we aim to help support your case with enough evidence as well.
+MD Accident Law works hard to prepare our clients’ cases for defense arguments regarding contributory negligence, and we aim to help support your case with enough evidence as well.